niiknow/gtin-cloud/README.md

 # GTIN Cloud
-> Without using a database, how would you store and access Item informations by only its [GTIN](https://en.wikipedia.org/wiki/Global_Trade_Item_Number)?
+> Without using a database, how would one store and access Item informations by its [GTIN](https://en.wikipedia.org/wiki/Global_Trade_Item_Number)?

 We need to create a folder storage convention, that are easy to access without sacrificing performance.